u-blox/ubxlib/port/platform/stm32cube/mcu/stm32f4/README.md

 # Introduction
 This directory contains the build infrastructure for STM32F4 MCU using the STM32Cube FW SDK.
-The STM32F4 device configuration matches that of the STM32F437VG device that is mounted on the u-blox C030 board and configures it sufficiently well to run the ubxlib tests and examples: no attempt is made to optimise the MCU RAM/flash etc. sizes, you need to know how to do that yourself.
+The STM32F4 device configuration matches that of the STM32F437VG device that is mounted on the u-blox C030 board and configures it sufficiently well to run the `ubxlib` tests and examples: no attempt is made to optimise the MCU RAM/flash etc. sizes, you need to know how to do that yourself.

 # SDK Installation
 Download a version (this code was tested with version 1.25.0) of the STM32F4 MCU package ZIP file (containing their HAL etc.) from here:

 https://www.st.com/en/embedded-software/stm32cubef4.html

-You will need to specify the directory where you exctracted this .zip file when you compile the the ubxlib runner (see [runner/README.md](runner/README.md))
+You will need to specify the directory where you extracted this `.zip` file when you compile `ubxlib` [runner](runner).

 # Chip Resource Requirements
 The SysTick of the STM32F4 is assumed to provide a 1 ms RTOS tick which is used as a source of time for `uPortGetTickTimeMs()`.
 Note that this means that if you want to use FreeRTOS in tickless mode you will need to either find another source of tick for `uPortGetTickTimeMs()` or put in a call that updates `gTickTimerRtosCount` when FreeRTOS resumes after a tickless period.